perxpective/Cybersecurity-Therapy/Extra/QISP/QISP Notes.md

 - System permits or denies access

 #### Discretionary Access Control
-- Owner of object controls
+- Owner of object controls who and what may access it
+- Access is at owner's di